aboutcircles/circles-docs/docs/README.md

 # 👋 Welcome to Circles

-Circles is a vision for and a project to implement a social money that is collaborative, rather than comptetitive in its nature.
+Circles is a vision for and an implementation of a social money that is collaborative, rather than competitive, and fairly distributed over all people and over time.
 At the core of the Circles project lies a simple yet powerful principle:

 **"Every person receives one Circle every hour, unconditionally."**